amr-yasser226/Ambulance-Management-System-DSA/README.md

 ---

 ### Project Requirements
-The system simulates ambulance service operations, and based on patient requests, assigns ambulances to handle those requests while considering various factors such as patient severity, car types, and distances between hospitals.
+The system simulates ambulance service operations and, based on patient requests, assigns ambulances to handle those requests while considering various factors such as patient severity, car types, and distances between hospitals.

 The main objectives are:
 - Efficiently assign ambulance cars to patients.